 The type of aerial yoga you do and what you want to achieve from your practice may have a bearing on the type of aerial yoga equipment you use.

 In the most common aerial yoga classes, you would use what is officially known as an aerial yoga hammock.
 This is a long, sling-like piece of teslon nylon fabric that measures around 6m x 2m and is suspended from two ceiling rings.

-In contrast, you might see an aerial yoga trapeze which is also made from suspended nylon parachute material, only this time it is more rigid and far less stretchy.
-You will also notice that the yoga trapeze has a series of six handles in addition to the yoga hammock material.
+In contrast, you might see an aerial yoga swing which is also made from suspended nylon parachute material, only this time it is more rigid and far less stretchy.
+You will also notice that the yoga swing has a series of six handles in addition to the yoga hammock material.

 What’s The Difference Between Aerial Yoga And Regular Yoga?